Activision has outlined Season 6 of ‘Call Of Duty: Modern Warfare’

-Season 6 for Call Of Duty: Modern Warfare has dropped today (September 29) and brings new modes, maps, and Halloween themed events.
+Season 6 for Call Of Duty: Modern Warfare has dropped today (September 29) and delivered new modes, maps, and Halloween themed events.

 - Read More: Call Of Duty: Warzone: gameplay, weapons, playlists, season updates and everything you need to know

 The new update will add substantial changes to both the Call Of Duty: Modern Warfare and Warzone.
-As previously teased, the biggest addition comes in the form of two new operators in the form of Nikolai and Farah, and the ability to traverse the subway tunnels within matches of Warzone.
+As previously teased, the biggest addition comes in the form of two new operators, Nikolai and Farah, and the ability to traverse the subway tunnels within matches of Warzone.

-In Call Of Duty: Modern Warfare, as with previous seasons, four new maps have been added to freshen up the experience.
+As with previous seasons, Call Of Duty: Modern Warfare, has had four new maps added to freshen up the experience.
 Each boasts particular features, whether being specific to multiple modes or returning classics from prior games.

 The four new maps added to Season 6 are: